 - Do not use on freshly painted surfaces, waxed and polished wood, musical instruments, and vintage finishes.

-Steam Away Grease and Baked-on Food
+Steam Away Grease and Baked-On Food

-Sanitize Solid Surface Countertops
+Sanitize Solid Surfaces

 Defrost a Freezer More Quickly